 - I lived in Kenya, East Africa for three years.
 I taught Language Arts and Journalism at Rosslyn Academy – an American school in Nairobi.

-- My degrees are in Education and Psychology from the University of Alberta, in Edmonton.
+- My undergraduate degrees are in Education and Psychology from the University of Alberta, in Edmonton.

 - As a freelance writer, I’ve written for a wide range of publications, including Reader’s Digest, Woman’s Day, MSN Health, Natural Health, Spirituality & Health, and sometimes More.
 I also wrote monthly articles for BC Women’s Hospital in Vancouver.

-- I earn a pretty good income from my “Quips and Tips” blogs and ebooks.
+- I earn a pretty good income from my Blossom blogs and ebooks.